 Since sump pumps can clog, minimizing the clogs is important.
 The pump should have a no-screen intake design coupled with an impellor that can handle solids up to ½-inch in diameter.
 The impellor is the part of the machine that moves the fluid by rotation.
 If a clog stops this rotation, the pump backed up and caused the flooding to return.

 The switch and the float are other parts to consider.
 A mechanical switch versus a pressure or diaphragm switch.
 These switches are fully enclosed, and this prevents tangles and obstructions.
 The mechanical switches use a short piece of cord that can become tangled and obstructed easily.
 You also want to make sure the float is solid and will not become waterlogged.
 When waterlogged, the pump fails to switch off and can cause it to burn up.
-You also want an alarm that will sound when the level gets to a certain height as a warning.
+You also want a sump pump alarm from sump pump advisor that will sound when the level gets to a certain height as a warning.

 Other items to be considered are the power, the head pressure, the power cord length, and backup systems.
 The power is just the amount of horsepower the unit requires.
 The head pressure refers to the distance the pump moves the water.
 This is also referred to as the shutoff head.
 When considering the power cord length, it is good to remember that running a more powerful motor from the main service panel could require wiring changes.
 The backup system becomes important because when there are storms, power can go out and it is during those times that the pump is needed.
 With the power outage, the pump can stop working so having battery backup, or an alarm becomes crucial.